Justintime50/woodchips/README.md

 * A `Logger` instance must be created to use Woodchips.
 Simply specify a name and logging level, tell Woodchips where to log items (console and/or files), and start chipping away!
 * Need multiple loggers, no problem.
 Spin up separate `Logger` instances for your needs.
 Maybe you need a console logger for certain output that requires a specific format while another module needs a generic file formatter.
 Woodchips makes it easy to setup and configure all your loggers.
 * **Logging to a file:** Woodchips will automatically roll over your log files once it reaches the `log_size`.
 You can configure `num_of_logs` to specify how many log files will be kept in the rotation.
+    * **NOTE:** Woodchips has a very small default log size of just `200kb` with `5` log files for a total of `1mb` of logs.
+For production applications, these values may need to be drastically increased.
 * **Formatters:** You can configure the format of log files per handler (console and/or files); however, defaults are set (and shown below) if you just need basic logging.

 ### Setting up Woodchips